-The SPIE Advanced Lithography + Patterning Symposium has been the showcase of the latest advances in lithography and patterning technology for over four decades.
-The technology landscape keeps on evolving to incubate more sophisticated and diversified information and computing technologies.
-The semiconductor technology sector, now in the More-than-Moore era, is facing more challenges that require holistic patterning solutions that involve a higher level of interactions among process technologies, devices, and system design sectors.
-The 2023 symposium will cover the full spectrum of the advances and challenges in state-of-the art lithography and integrated patterning technology through several topical conferences.
-Advances in areas of nano- and micro-patterning for semiconductor IC device applications will be presented in sessions covering optical lithography, extreme-UV (EUV) lithography, computational patterning, metrology/inspection, patterning materials, etch/deposition technology, and System-Design-Technology co-optimization.
-As novel patterning and non-IC lithography technologies, such as heterogenous wafer packaging, IoT devices including micro-machines and microsensors, AR/VR devices, FP Displays, have become more widely explored, related topics in these areas are also addressed.
+SPIE Advanced Lithography and Patterning 2024 will cover the full spectrum of challenges and advances in the state-of-the-art lithography and patterning technology through six topical conferences.
+Advances in semiconductor nano- and micro-patterning will be addressed in sessions covering optical lithography, extreme ultraviolet (EUV) lithography, computational patterning, metrology/inspection, patterning materials, etch/films/deposition technology, and System-Design-Technology co-optimization.
+As novel patterning and other related technologies, such as 3D heterogenous integration, IoT devices such as MEMS and sensors, AR/VR devices, flat-panel displays, have become more widely explored, related topics in these areas will also be addressed.

 SPIE Advanced Lithography and Patterning consists of six distinct conferences.
 They are organized by experts and current practitioners of the art in their respective fields.

 Joint sessions between the conferences will be included along with five (5) predefined tropical tracks: (1) artificial intelligence and machine learning (AI/ML), (2) stochastics, (3) Edge Placement Error (EPE) /overlay, (4) holistic patterning, and (5) sustainability.
 These topical tracks will offer attendees the opportunity to cover important common topics across different conferences and to minimize presentation overlap.